sohansp24/datadeduplication/README.md

 Enter password if prompted
 and  again execute <code>./index</code> <br>
 <b>If you are still getting Database connection failed message then Change mysql username and password in sql_handler.h (line no. 17) to what you've setup during MySQL installation in your PC</b><br>
+<b>Note: </b>While uploading a file please use the same filenames contained in <I>file</I> directory.
+If you want to upload your own file, then copy first it in <I>file</I> directory and then enter filename while execution of the project